PeterNguyenX/h5p-railwaypublic/railway-setup.md

 # Railway Deployment Guide for H5P Interactive Video Platform

-This guide walks you through deploying the H5P Interactive Video Platform to Railway, a free hosting service that's simpler than Fly.io.
+This guide walks you through deploying the H5P Interactive Video Platform to Railway, a powerful hosting service for modern web applications.

 ## ✅ Current Status (Updated - December 2024)